 Payment opposition could come from not using this form

-These forms are so easy to fill in, and even easier to use on week-to-week and project-to-project bases (plural of basis?), that there's really no reason to not provide the form to GC's/DC's that are requiring it - which will avoid that 'payment opposition' from your customer.
+These forms are so easy to fill in and even easier to use on week-to-week and project-to-project basis that there's really no reason to not provide the form to GC's/DC's that are requiring it - which will avoid that 'payment opposition' from your customer.

 DC's/GC's find these forms to be the easiest way to keep track of each of their Subcontractor's payrolls.
 So of course they still want you to submit this form to them, anything to make their

 In addition, the government guys there on the jobsite find the forms much more helpful as well and no doubt still want to keep following the same routine as well.